alipirani88/snpkit/README.md

 Pending.

-Ignore this if you are in snitkin lab.
+Ignore this if you are in Snitkin lab.
 The dependencies are already installed in lab bin_group folder:

 /nfs/esnitkin/bin_group/variant_calling_bin/.